Watamu: Kenya's 'Sweet Peoples' Beach Village

 Away from the Beach

-Among these is Gede, a 12th-century abandoned settlement located 12 kilometres behind the beach of the way from Mombasa.
+Among these is Gede, a 12th-century abandoned settlement 12 kilometres behind the beach of the way from Mombasa.

 A little further inland is the Arabuko Sokoke Forest.
 It is famous for its forest monkeys and rare mammal species.
 A unique community-led conservation project in the forest breeds butterflies for export abroad.

 A visit to the Farm would be unlike any other farm visit you may have made before!
-Moreover, if you feel like stomping on your fear of snakes, you can join the farm team in handling the harmless reptiles; or
+Moreover, if you feel like stomping on your fear of snakes, you may join the farm team in handling the harmless reptiles; or

-go on a snake safari: You could go out with the team in the dead of the night to track snakes in the wilderness, or release captive ones to freedom!
+go on a snake safari: You go out with the team in the dead of the night to track snakes in the wilderness, or release captive ones to freedom!

-Several wildlife parks and other Kenya tourism sites are all within your reach from Watamu.
+Several wildlife parks and other Kenya tourism sites are also within your reach from Watamu.
 One can fly or visit the sites by road through Malindi or Mombasa.
 Choosing the rail-travel option from Mombasa to Kenya's hinterlands would make an even more spectacular journey.

 Marine Conservation in Watamu

 Its attractions aside, Watamu is a renowned marine conservation site.
-Work on mangrove restoration, cleaning and protection of habitats goes on all year round.
+Work on mangrove restoration, cleaning and protecting coastal habitats goes on all year round.
 Indeed, a group of volunteers built the world's first recycled plastic sailing boat here in 2018.
 Local communities, foreigners and the government inspire and drive the conservation efforts.
 One popular programme protects turtles.
 Tourists are welcome to join in and may choose to live here for months working among the conservationists.

 Watamu hotels